 Building Information Models are not just drawings.
 They contain years of proprietary methodology embedded in their parametric structure.
 A well-developed BIM model represents a firm's accumulated intellectual capital: structural approaches, material optimization strategies, coordination workflows, and computational logic.

 When that model is shared with a contractor, a structural engineer, an MEP consultant, or a client, the intellectual content travels with the geometry.
-Without a sealed chain of custody, proving that a methodology originated in your studio โ rather than with a collaborator who received your file โ becomes a question of competing testimony.
+Without a sealed chain of custody, proving that a methodology originated in your studio, rather than with a collaborator who received your file, becomes a question of competing testimony.

 Courts asking who created something rely on documentation.
 In architecture, that documentation has historically been informal: email timestamps, version numbers, file metadata.
 All of these can be manipulated.
 File timestamps are easily changed.
 Version control systems vary in reliability.
 Email headers can be spoofed.
+A qualified electronic timestamp from an accredited certification authority cannot be manipulated retroactively.
+That is the fundamental difference.

-If a BIM model or concept design you uploaded to a cloud coordination platform was processed as training data, an AI tool trained on that data may generate output that closely resembles your proprietary spatial logic โ without any human having directly copied your files.
+If a BIM model or concept design you uploaded to a cloud coordination platform was processed as training data, an AI tool trained on that data may generate output that closely resembles your proprietary spatial logic, without any human having directly copied your files.

-The most robust protection combines four layers:
+The most effective protection combines four layers:

-Layer 1 โ Concept Stage Sealing.
-Before any concept drawing or spatial study leaves your studio โ even in a client presentation or competition brief โ seal it.
+Layer 1: Concept Stage Sealing.
+Before any concept drawing or spatial study leaves your studio, even in a client presentation or competition brief, seal it.
 The concept phase is when your authorial contribution is most distinctive and most vulnerable.
 Competition submissions especially should be sealed before submission.

-Layer 2 โ Design Stage Version Sealing.
-At each RIBA or SIA design stage gate โ concept, scheme, developed design, technical design โ seal the BIM model and the key design documents.
+Layer 2: Design Stage Version Sealing.
+At each RIBA or SIA design stage gate (concept, scheme, developed design, technical design), seal the BIM model and the key design documents.
 This creates a version chain that mirrors your contractual deliverables and provides a legally sound development history.

-Layer 3 โ Pre-External-Sharing Seals.
-Every time a file transfers to an external party โ client review, contractor coordination, engineer consultation, regulatory submission โ create a seal immediately before sending.
+Layer 3: Pre-External-Sharing Seals.
+Every time a file transfers to an external party (client review, contractor coordination, engineer consultation, regulatory submission), create a seal immediately before sending.
 This establishes the exact content and time of each disclosure.

-Layer 4 โ Decision Record Seals.
+Layer 4: Decision Record Seals.
 After key design decision meetings, seal the meeting record.
 This documents the decision trail: what was decided, when, and by whom.

 In every IP dispute, courts ask: who created this, when, and in what form?
 A sealed version chain answers all three definitively.
+See our detailed guide on using a qualified timestamp as court evidence for EU proceedings.

 Swiss Trust Layer creates a SHA-256 cryptographic hash of any design file and anchors it to a Swisscom Trust Services timestamp.
 Swisscom is simultaneously a ZertES-accredited certification authority (SR 943.03) and an eIDAS-qualified trust service provider (QTSP) listed on the EU Trust List.

 The legal consequence is significant.
 ZertES and eIDAS Art.
 41 both grant qualified electronic timestamps a legal presumption: the time is presumed accurate, the data integrity is presumed intact.
-A challenger must prove the certification authority was compromised to rebut this โ an exceptionally high bar that has essentially never been met in practice.
+A challenger must prove the certification authority was compromised to rebut this, an exceptionally high bar that has not been met in practice.
+When you present a Swiss Trust Layer certificate in a dispute, the burden of proof shifts.
+You do not need to prove your timestamp is correct.
+Your opponent must prove it is wrong.

 Swiss Trust Layer requires no software installation.
-Any file format is accepted โ IFC, DWG, PDF, RVT, 3DM, SketchUp, Rhino, AutoCAD.
+Any file format is accepted: IFC, DWG, PDF, RVT, 3DM, SketchUp, Rhino, AutoCAD.
+The process takes under two minutes:

 For firms managing multiple concurrent projects, Swiss Trust Layer offers team accounts with centralized certificate management and per-project organization.